 According to our PTs, there are two main factors at play:

 The strength and integrity of the pelvic shelf

 Are the muscles strong enough and flexible enough and aligned properly?
 The pelvic shelf, according to Meagan, is really the most straightforward piece of the puzzle.
-Do your Kegels properly, to be sure you’re lifting and squeezing the pelvic floor.
+Do your kegels properly, to be sure you’re lifting and squeezing the pelvic floor.
 Work on stretching hip flexors so they don’t restrict the movement of the pelvic muscles, Brianna says.
-And deal with scar tissue in that area, particularly from previous vaginal tears or surgeries.
+And break up scar tissues in that area, particularly from previous vaginal tears or surgeries.
 Keeping scars “mobile” helps improve mobility of the pelvic floor, says Bri, preventing pain and allowing the pelvic floor to relax completely.

 Can pelvic prolapse be reversed?